 Every workshop participant deserves to be treated with respect and kindness.
 We ask that participants speak one at a time, listen to what’s shared and welcome a diversity of views, experiences and ideas.

 Please help us to ensure the workshop is a confidential space by finding a quiet place in your home to Zoom, and/or by wearing headphones.
 Please do not share any personal details relating to a participant/s outside of the group.

 It’s important to remain mindful that some participants have more power, and some have less.
 Our work aims to narrow divides, and to make space for people to connect as humans.
 We encourage participants to share from direct experience, regardless of role, and to reflect rather than teach.
 We’re all experts.

 Looking after yourself and others :

 Your safety and wellbeing is our priority at all times.
 It’s OK to take a break from the conversation or to leave early if you need to, and we ask that participants avoid sharing details that might be distressing to others, e.g. graphic details about abuse, self-harm or suicide attempts or methods.
 If you’re in doubt about what would be OK to share, please check this out with the facilitator and other participants.
-And if something happens within the workshop that concerns or distresses you, we encourage you to raise this within the workshop and/or afterwards with Eve.
+And if something happens within the workshop that concerns or distresses you, we encourage you to raise this within the workshop and/or afterwards.